Capacitor: Overview

 A capacitor consists of two conductors separated by a non-conductive region.
 The non-conductive region can either be a vacuum or an electrical insulator material known as a dielectric.
 Examples of dielectric media are glass, air, paper, plastic, ceramic, and even a semiconductor depletion region chemically identical to the conductors.
 From Coulomb's law, a charge on one conductor will exert a force on the charge carriers within the other conductor, attracting opposite polarity charge and repelling like polarity charges, thus an opposite polarity charge will be induced on the surface of the other conductor.
 The conductors thus hold equal and opposite charges on their facing surfaces, and the dielectric develops an electric field.

-An ideal capacitor is characterized by a constant capacitance C, in farads in the SI system of units, defined as the ratio of the positive or negative charge Q on each conductor to the voltage V between them:
+An ideal capacitor is characterized by a constant capacitance C, in farads (F) in the SI system of units, defined as the ratio of the positive or negative charge Q on each conductor to the voltage V between them: